VivekChauhan05/Fine-tuning_CodeLlama-7b_Model/README.md

 - `bnb_4bit_quant_type`: Specifies the quantization type as "nf4" (Nested float 4-bit).
 - `bnb_4bit_compute_dtype`: Sets the compute data type to torch.bfloat16.

 ### 2.3.
-LoRA (Long Range Attention) Configuration
+LoRA (Low-Rank Adaptation) Configuration

-We enhance the model's ability to handle long-range dependencies in sequences of data by configuring LoRA attention mechanisms.
+LoRA (Low Rank Adaptation) is a new technique for fine-tuning deep learning models that works by reducing the number of trainable parameters.
 Key parameters for LoRA include:

 - `lora_r`: LoRA attention dimension set to 8.
 - `lora_alpha`: Alpha parameter for LoRA scaling set to 16.